xsokev/Dojo-Bootstrap/README.md

 ![screen shot 2014-06-27 at 7 47 55 pm](https://cloud.githubusercontent.com/assets/662944/3419594/b8ed8aa4-fe6e-11e3-9f53-d2e94b378aad.png)

-#### Running the Intern Unit Test Suites via Grunt/Selenium
+#### Running the Intern Unit and Functional Test Suites via Grunt/Selenium

 Using the Intern's test runnner against a local Selenium install offers many advantages including:

 * running your tests in multiple browsers from the command line
 * code coverage reporting
+* running functional test suites
 * automate running your tests with Grunt
-* running functional test suites

-You will need to download [Selenium Server](http://docs.seleniumhq.org/download/) and [chromedriver](https://code.google.com/p/chromedriver/downloads/list).
+You will need to first download [Selenium Server](http://docs.seleniumhq.org/download/) and [chromedriver](https://code.google.com/p/chromedriver/downloads/list).
 See this issue for several suggestions on how to accomplish this:

 https://github.com/theintern/intern-tutorial/issues/5